 For full details please see the UCAS website.

-The University strongly recommends that all students join the British Association of Occupational Therapists (BAOT).
+The University strongly recommends that all students join the Royal College of Occupational Therapists (RCOT).
 Joining this professional body will enable you to access a wide range of academic material that will enhance your learning.
 Additional benefits include clinical negligence insurance that may be necessary for practice learning in some non-NHS practice placements.
 Not becoming a member may affect your opportunities to experience the widest range of placements.

 Applicants whose first language is not English and who are required to provide a language test certificate as evidence of their proficiency must ensure that it is, or is comparable to, IELTS level 7.0 with no element below 6.5.
 (HCPC 2018)

 International English Language Testing System (IELTS) - 7.0 with no element below 6.5

 Don't quite meet the entry requirements?

 If you don't currently meet the entry requirements, or are returning to education, consider studying a Healthcare Professions Foundation Year.